sefffal/DirectImages.jl/README.md

 # SpaceImages

+This is a fork of Tim Holy's ImageMetadata adapted to work with the FITS format common in astronomy.

-Built on top of FITSIO and the Images ecosystem, this package aims to provide convenient tools for loading and manipulating astronomical images and datacubes.
+Built on top of FITSIO and the Images ecosystem, this package also bundles convenient tools for loading and manipulating astronomical images and datacubes.

-Suppots:
+# Featuers
  - reading and writing FITS cubes
  - read and set FITS comments
  - keeping track of physical coordinates

------- Core ^^ --------
+# Roadmap

  - image registration
  - photometry